gtht4242/goblin-tower/README.md

 Requires VLC media player, VLC Python lib, Python 3x and Windows (as msvcrt is used for keyboard input).

-Currently in development, projected release 2017/18
+Currently in development as a personal learning project, projected finish 2017/18.